4-0 rout by Man City deepens Watford's relegation concerns - WHIZ News

 “You get into a state of trying to minimize as much damage as you can,” he said, “and it’s a dangerous way to do things.”

-Taking points off City was always going to be a tough task but collapsing 4-0 to the Premier League runners-up also wiped out Watford’s goal difference advantage over relegation rivals on Tuesday.
+Taking points off City was always going to be a tough task but collapsing to a 4-0 loss to the Premier League runners-up also wiped out Watford’s goal-difference advantage over relegation rivals on Tuesday.

+A 1-0 win for Aston Villa over Arsenal hours later dropped Watford into the bottom three, because of its inferior goal difference to Villa.

 “The confidence is so crazy, crazy low,” Foster said.